14 Mar It’s a Wonderful Life: 17 Breakthroughs That Have Changed Our Lives

 After a busy day, whipping up a family dinner when you feel whipped is the last thing you want to do.
 But today’s moms can get a good-for-you supper ready in no time, thanks to a wide variety of microwave meals that are far healthier and tastier than the TV dinners of yesteryear.
 “Microwavable frozen dinners have really evolved,” says Robyn Flipse, MS, RD, a registered dietitian based in Bradley Beach, New Jersey.
 “Now you can find many that are low in fat, sodium and/or calories.”

-Sure, you can get rid of wrinkles with a shot of Botox, but at $500 a pop, who can afford it?
-A slew of innovative and affordable antiaging products let you put your best face forward for less.
-“One of the biggest breakthroughs has been tretinoin, which most people know as Retin-A,” says Ariel Ostad, MD, a clinical assistant professor of dermatology at New York University School of Medicine.
+Sure, you can get rid of wrinkles with a shot of Botox, but at $500 a pop, not everyone can afford it?
+Enter a slew of innovative antiaging products that let you put your best face forward for less.
+“One of the biggest breakthroughs has been Retin-A,” says Ariel Ostad, MD, a clinical assistant professor of dermatology at New York University School of Medicine.
 “It eliminates fine lines and sun spots, and stimulates collagen, which helps with wrinkles.”
 These days you don’t need a prescription to enjoy the benefits: Over-the-counter “retinol” creams literally put better-looking skin at your fingertips.
 While they aren’t as effective as prescription Retin-A, adds Dr. Ostad, they do work well.

 Debit cards now surpass credit cards as the most frequently used form of electronic payment, according to the Federal Reserve.
 What makes them so great?
 No need to carry cash or write checks, and no big bill at the end of the month.
 “Plus, you don’t pay the interest that you would on a credit card,” adds Stacy Francis, CFP, founder of Savvy Ladies, Inc., a nonprofit organization that educates women about money.